lorians22/ChickenMap/README.md

 - Right-click to annotate at your cursor.

   - The video will freeze/pause.
-While a flashing typing cursor will not appear on screen, each key you press will, at the location you right-clicked.
+Each key you press will show up on screen, at the location you right-clicked.

     - Press `Enter` to save the annotated image and resume the video.

-    - Press `Esc` to cancel annotating and resume the video.
+    - Press `Esc` to cancel annotating.
+If the video was not manually paused before, the video will resume.

+    - Press `Backspace` just as you would normally to remove letters from the annotation.

     - Annotations will stay on screen for 5 seconds by default.

-  - Annotated images are saved in the `annotated_images/<timestamp>` directory, where `<timestamp>` is the system date/time when you ran the program.
-You can find these .jpg files in the `ChickenMap-main/` folder.
+  - Annotated images are saved as `.jpg`s in the `annotated_images/<timestamp>` directory, where `<timestamp>` is the system date/time when you ran the program.
 Filenames are based on the timestamp in the top-left corner of the video; annotations at the same timestamp are given a `_#` suffix to prevent overwriting.

 ## Usage